 Today with your guide enjoy a full guided tour of the Valley of the Temples, learning about the influence of the ancient Greeks in the region.
 Starting from the top of the complex, work your way down through the valley, stopping at each of the different temples in turn and learn about their unique histories.

 Day 8 Agrigento

 Enjoy another day exploring Sicily's ancient past as you take a trip into the interior to visit the detailed mosaics at the Villa Romana Casale.
 A sprawling complex that's believed to have belonged to a powerful figure within the Roman Empire, the villa contains some of the largest sections of intact Roman mosaics anywhere in the world.
 After your tour of the villa enjoy a traditional Sicilian lunch at a nearby restaurant before heading back to Agrigento and where you have the rest of the afternoon to relax.

-This morning head to Sicily's beautiful south east.
-Levelled by an earthquake in 1693, the towns in the area were all completely rebuilt in striking Baroque style.
+This morning head to Sicily's beautiful southeast.
+Destroyed by an earthquake in 1693, the towns in the area were all completely rebuilt in striking Baroque style.
 With your guide, explore the towns of Modica and Ragusa, learning about their fascinating history before heading to your hotel in the countryside for the night.

 Today visit Noto, another of Sicily's Baroque towns before heading south to the coast for a wine tasting experience with a local producer.
 After your tasting there's time to stroll through the pretty streets of Marzamemi on the coast and enjoy some beautiful views.